 d) knife is used for cutting

-Write word equations of the reactions involved.
+Write down word equations of all the reactions taking place in this process.